 FOR THE BLONDIES:

-- In the bowl of a stand mixer (or a large bowl with a handheld mixer), whip egg whites to stiff peaks (about 3-4 minutes).
+- Whip egg whites to stiff peaks (about 3-4 minutes).
 Add butter, brown sugar, granulated sugar, and vanilla extract and whip to combine.
-Batter should be smooth.
+Batter will start out lumpy, but should be smooth when fully combined.

 - Sift dry ingredients together and slowly pour into bowl with mixer running on low speed.
 Add milk and blend to incorporate.